 One of the most iconic scenes in Las Vegas is the Strip with its collection of resorts and casinos that make up the skyline.
-In 2014, the view got a little different when the High Roller opened at the Linq Promenade.
-The 550-foot observation wheel on the east side of the Strip blinks different colors by night along the circle of cabins to give the Strip skyline a vibrant and ever-changing image.
+In 2014, the view got a little different when the High Roller opened at the Linq Promenade on the east side of the Strip.

 Riders can head to the wheelhouse to buy tickets and queue up for entrance to the High Roller.
-Other ticket vending machines sit at the entrance to the Linq Promenade and of course online.
+Ticket vending machines sit at the entrance to the Linq Promenade, or you can purchase your ticket online.

-The High Roller recommends anticipating about an hour between buying tickets, waiting for entrance to the cabin and completely one rotation around the wheel.
+The High Roller recommends anticipating about an hour between buying tickets, waiting to get onto the ride, and one complete rotation around the wheel.